alwaysintreble/Archipelago.BatBoy/README.md

 This is a mod for the currently unreleased [Bat Boy](https://store.steampowered.com/app/1709350/Bat_Boy/) demo that connects it to the
 [Archipelago architecture](https://github.com/ArchipelagoMW/Archipelago).
 Currently, this only works as a fully remote mod, meaning that a server must host the data for the randomized game, whether playing a seed by yourself or with other people.
+This works using the [BepInEx library](https://github.com/BepInEx/BepInEx), the [MonoMod HookGen Patcher](https://github.com/harbingerofme/Bepinex.Monomod.HookGenPatcher), and the [Archipelago MultiClient.Net library](https://github.com/ArchipelagoMW/Archipelago.MultiClient.Net) so huge thanks to everyone who created these tools.

 # What's Archipelago?
 Archipelago is a multi-game, multiworld randomizer.
 It allows games like this to be randomized and played in a multiworld with all other